felixlopz/hubrise-test-task/content/apps/swoopos/en/food-ordering-platforms.md

 For more information, check the documentation of these platforms in our [Apps page](/apps/food-ordering-platforms).

-## Configuration on SwooPOS

-Depending on your needs, you will need to create PRODUCTS, PROMOTIONS, PAYMENT METHODS... specific to the platforms in SwooPOS.

-If you don't use these features, you can skip the creation of these items, and leave the corresponding fields empty.

-### PRODUCTS, PROMOTIONS...

-Describe the items to create before connecting food platforms.

 ## Deliveroo

 To receive Deliveroo orders in SwooPOS, you first need to connect Deliveroo Bridge, an app included in your HubRise subscription.
 For more information about Deliveroo Bridge, see the [Deliveroo Bridge documentation](/apps/deliveroo).